-On an annual basis, Preikestolen welcomes more visitors than any other trekking-destination in Norway!
-And it's no wonders, with the amazing views waiting at the top!
-On the Pulpit Rock Sunrise Hike you even get to experience the sunrise!
+On an annual basis, the Pulpit Rock welcomes more visitors than any other trekking-destination in Norway.
+And it's no wonder, considering the amazing views waiting at the top!
+On the Pulpit Rock Sunrise Hike you even get to experience the sunrise.

 Tromsø is called the "Gateway to the Arctic" because it enjoys more Northern Lights than anywhere else in the world.
 The city also has two whole months of Midnight Sun.
 If you want to explore unique nature phenomenas, Tromsø is a "must" to visit.
 See our hotel offers and read more about Tromsø HERE.

 Ålesund is known as the art nouveau town with its unique architecture with towers, spires and imaginative ornamentation of house facades. Ålesund offers great opportunities for fishing, boating trips, hiking in the mountains, cycling on idyllic small islands, bird watching or diving.
 See our hotel offers and read more about Ålesund HERE.

 - This might interest you: Cities and places to visit in Norway